Bringing and sending items from India

 Narrator: As a visitor here, I’ll be asking one thing of you: Look after it.
 Protect it.

 [Words appear: Declare or dispose risk items.
-Avoid a $400NZD fine.
-And please double-check your carry-on bags.
-This includes airline food.]
+Avoid a $400NZD fine.]

 [The logo appears: ‘Biosecurity New Zealand – Ministry for Primary Industries – Manatu Ahu Matua’, followed by the logo: ‘Ko Tātou This Is Us – New Zealand Government – Biosecurity 2025]